MyMichigan Health

 MyMichigan Health is an American non-profit health system, headquartered in Midland, Michigan, affiliated with Michigan Medicine, the health care division of the University of Michigan.
-MyMichigan Health covers a 23-county region with medical centers in Alma, Alpena, Clare, Gladwin, Midland, Mt.
+MyMichigan Health covers a 26-county region with medical centers in Alma, Alpena, Clare, Gladwin, Midland, Mt.
 Pleasant, Saginaw, Sault Ste.
-Marie, and West Branch.
+Marie, Standish, Tawas City, and West Branch.

 In addition to its medical centers, MyMichigan Health also offers both home health care and physician services, and has a strong commitment to medical education.
-MyMichigan Physicians Group provides urgent care and medical offices in more than 30 specialties and subspecialties.
+MyMichigan Physicians Group provides urgent care and medical offices in more than 85 specialties and subspecialties.
 The MyMichigan Health Foundation supports patients and families served by MyMichigan Health by raising funds for equipment, services and programs.
-As of August, 2023 MyMichigan Health has more than 10,180 employees, volunteers and physicians.
+As of August, 2023 MyMichigan Health has more than 13,200 employees, volunteers and physicians.

 Community benefit

-During the fiscal year 2018, MyMichigan Health contributed $106.1 million towards community benefit initiatives across a 23-county region.
+During the fiscal year 2025, MyMichigan Health contributed $243 million towards community benefit initiatives across a 26-county region.
 The calculation of the contributions includes charity care for uninsured and the financially needy as well as unreimbursed costs for providing care for those insured through Medicare and Medicaid.
 Also included is support of medical education, medical research, health promotion efforts and community education.